- What Is a Wireless Power Bank?

 The Convenience of Wireless Power Bank

 With a wireless power bank, say goodbye to tangled wires.
 At home, in the office, or while traveling, just place your phone on the power bank to charge.
-It's a convenient, hassle-free way to top up, especially for those who detest fiddling with traditional charging cables.
+Modern magnetic power banks take this a step further, snapping securely onto your phone so you can continue using it without interruption.

 Compatibility and Device Support of Wireless Power Banks